ryanatkn/gro/src/docs/unbundledDevelopment.md

 - single page Svelte applications that also have a server
 - Node modules, like libraries and standalone servers

-In the long run, Gro plans to add support for server side rendering (SSR) and static site generation (SSG), but today these are low priority.
+Eventually, Gro plans to support server side rendering (SSR) and static site generation (SSG), but today these are low priority.
 We recommend using [Sapper](https://github.com/sveltejs/sapper) for most websites.